 For the Cake

-1. Adjust oven rack to middle position.
+1. Adjust oven rack to middle position and preheat oven to 350F.
 Grease three 8-inch (20 cm) round cake pans and line with parchment paper.
 Then grease the parchment paper and flour pans.

 2. Combine chocolate, cocoa, espresso powder and hot water in a medium heatproof bowl or double boiler, set over an inch of barely simmering water.
 Stir constantly with a rubber spatula until chocolate is melted 1-2 minutes.
 Then add 1/4 cup (50 g) granulated sugar and cook, stirring until thick and glossy, 1-2 minutes.
 Remove from heat and set aside to cool.